Momentum-integrated Multi-task Stock Recommendation with Converge-based Optimization: Conclusions

-To validate the effectiveness of the introduced momentum line task, we conduct experiments using conventional rise-or-fall tasks~\cite{chong2017deep} to replace the momentum line task in MiM-StocR.
+\textbf{Impact of Momentum Line.} To validate the effectiveness of the momentum signal, we conduct experiments using rise-or-fall tasks~\cite{chong2017deep} to replace the momentum line task in MiM-StocR.
 The experimental results using the rise-or-fall classification are shown in Table~\ref{tab:rise-fall-comp}.
-Under the same experimental settings, the rise-or-fall task achieves low IC and RankIC in all backbones, which indicates that joint training with rise-or-fall tasks fails to improve the backbone models' perception of price change directions.
-The deterioration of performance could be attributed to the noisy nature of the rise-or-fall task that has been noticed by researchers for decades~\cite{bengio1997using}, and the higher accuracy of the noisy rise-or-fall task is extremely challenging~\cite{deng2019knowledge,hu2018listening,bengio1997using}.
+Under the same experimental settings, the rise-or-fall task achieves lower IC and RankIC, which indicates that training with rise-or-fall tasks fails to improve the models' perception of price directions.
+The deterioration of performance could be attributed to the noisy nature of rise-or-fall signal that has been noticed by researchers for decades~\cite{bengio1997using}, and the accurate prediction of rise-or-fall is extremely challenging~\cite{deng2019knowledge,hu2018listening}.